Quantum isomorphism of $2$-graphs: Preliminaries

-\end{definition} \begin{remark} We abbreviate the last condition of the above definition as $\theta$-compatibility.
-The isomorphism class of $2$-graphs depend only on the equivalence class of triples as defined above.
+\begin{remark} We abbreviate the last condition of the above definition as $\theta$ -compatibility.
+The isomorphism classes of $2$-graphs depend only on the equivalence classes of triples as defined above.
 We have included a brief sketch of the proof.
 We believe that it must be known.
 But since we could not find an explicit mention of this result in the literature, we have decided to keep the result in the Appendix (see Theorem \ref{appendix}). \end{remark}